 - 1 cup Dried Oregano or Fresh Oregano (Za'atar) Za'atar seasoning mix will work as well but it will not be as potent in flavor

-- 1 cup Queso Fresco cheese cubed or Nabulsi cheese, halloumi cheese, feta cheese, mozzarella cheese (about 5 oz)
+- 1 cup Arabian cheese or Queso Fresco cheese, cubed or Nabulsi cheese, halloumi cheese, feta cheese, (about 5 oz)

 - 1/2 cup Sesame seeds